 I’m not sure if you can essentially call this boondocking, since this hidden gem had free full hookups!
-Including sewer, water, electric and large dumpsters available for trash.
-Also there are bathrooms available.
+Including sewer, water, electricity, and large dumpsters available for the trash.
+Also, there are bathrooms available.
 Limited to 3 days stay, but that’s plenty of time to explore this great town.
-GPS coordinates on picture!
+GPS coordinates on the picture!

 There is so much more to come!
 Make sure you subscribe so you don’t miss any posts.
 Have you seen our other series “Off the Beaten Path” where we shared over 400 hidden gems in the US to see?
 Click here to check out that series!
 Let us know if you have any questions, and if you have any small town suggestions for us, we’d love to hear about them!